shesshan/CVIB/README.md

 🤘Please cite our paper and kindly give a star if you find this repo helpful💡.

 ## Reference
-I'd like to express my gratitude to the contributors of the [RGAT-ABSA](https://github.com/songyouwei/ABSA-PyTorch) repo.
-It helps a lot! 👏👏
+I'd like to express my appreciate to contributors of the [RGAT-ABSA](https://github.com/songyouwei/ABSA-PyTorch) repo.
+It helps a lot👏!